Deep Nets: What have they ever done for Vision?: Deep Nets and Biological Vision

-Moreover, studies of cognitive science show that human visual systems can work at levels of abstraction which current Deep Nets cannot match.
-This can be illustrated by human ability at visual analogies some of which depend only on visual similarity but others depend on the notion of parts and subparts, while others include the idea of function.
-As we will argue in Section~\ref{sec:explosion} this reflects limitations of current machine learning methods and the suggestion that current techniques, like Deep Nets, will reach a wall.
+Deep Nets, and other machine learning techniques, are very helpful tools for modeling human visual cognition.
+But the human visual system is, in general, much superior to current state-of-the-art computer vision algorithms and outperforms them in multiple dimensions.
+Firstly, as discussed in the introduction, it performs a multitude of visual tasks at the same time (e.g., detect objects, parse them into parts, find their boundaries, and estimate their 3D configurations).
+Secondly, humans can learn very efficiently from small numbers of examples presumably by exploiting prior knowledge and physical properties of the world.
+Thirdly, the human visual system is robust to viewpoint changes, to novel contexts, to partial occlusion (including overlapping objects as in CAPTCHAs as will be discussed in Section~\ref{sec:explosion}), and to pixel-level adversarial image attacks.
+Fourthly, humans can learn on one image domain, e.g., real images, line drawing, or visual arts, and effortlessly transfer to new domains (often with no supervision).
+In general, studies of cognitive science show that human visual systems can work at levels of abstraction which current Deep Nets cannot match.
+This can be illustrated by human's ability at visual analogies: some of which depend only on visual similarity but others depend on the notion of parts and subparts, while others include the idea of function.
 From another perspective, it can also be argued that the goal of vision science is to discover underlying principles.
 From this perspective, a model that explains phenomena in terms of an uninterpretable Deep Net would not be very satisfying.
 This is a debatable issue on which reasonable people can disagree.
 But we suspect that progress in AI will also require interpretable models partly for the pragmatic engineering principle, that this is necessary for debugging and for performance and safety guarantees.

+Studies also suggest that humans learn vision in ways that are very different from current machine learning approaches.
+Human infants learn vision without direct supervision.
+There is an enormous literature on how infants learn vision and different visual abilities arise at different times in a stereotyped sequence \citep{arterberry2016development}.
+Infants learn by actively interacting with and exploring the world and are not merely passive acceptors of stimuli \citep{gregory1973eye}.
+They are more like tiny scientists who understand the world by performing experiments and seeking causal explanations for phenomena \citep{gopnik1999scientist}.